-In a previous blog post, I wrote about my growing interest in serving collaborative change initiatives in Southern California.
+In a previous blog post, I wrote about my growing interest in serving collaborative change initiatives.
 Since then, I wrote an article published by OD Practitioner based on my research of collaborative change initiatives.
 As an organization development practitioner, the focus of my consultant practice serves collaborative initiatives, which include the following:

 Los Angeles Funders’ Collaborative: I’m coordinating a group of funders working for a healthy, equitable and sustainable Los Angeles County.
 With the passage of Measures M, A and R ($160+ billion slated for transportation and parks improvements) and SB 375 (supporting local sustainability planning to reduce greenhouse gas emissions), now is the time to ensure these investments lead to positive change.